Nuand/bladeRF-fsk/matlab/README.txt

   start of FSK data
 - Calls fsk_demod() to extract bits from the FSK data signal

-fsk.m: Script for simulating mod/demod just in MATLAB
+fsk.m: Script for simulating the modem
-- prompts for an input string (spaces are welcome)
+- prompts for an input string (spaces are welcome) or generates random data
 - converts ASCII string to a set of bits
 - calls fsk_transmit to generate the CPFSK baseband IQ waveform
-- adds attenuation and noise to the signal to simulate a channel
+- if use_file=0, adds attenuation and noise to the signal to simulate a channel
+- if use_file=1, writes TX IQ samples to CSV file for transmission with a bladeRF, and waits for user to populate the RX CSV samples file received by a bladeRF (such has with bladeRF-cli)
 - calls fsk_receive to process the waveform and extract data bits
 - converts bits to ASCII string
 - prints received string to command window

-fsk_csv.m: Script for using the modulator/demodulator with samples csv files
-- prompts for an input string (spaces are welcome)
-- converts ASCII string to a set of bits
-- calls fsk_transmit to generate the CPFSK baseband IQ waveform
-- writes the samples to a tx csv file
-- waits for the user to transmit the samples and receive IQ samples in a different csv file (e.g. rx_samples.csv)
-- reads in samples from the rx csv file
-- calls fsk_receive to process the waveform and extract data bits
-- converts bits to ASCII string
-- prints received string to command window
+- makes plots